pancakeswap/pancake-toolkit/packages/pancake-profile-sdk/README.md

 yarn add @pancakeswap-libs/profile-sdk
 ```

 This package requires `web3` to be installed in your project.
-If you're using TypeScript you also should instal `web3-eth-contract` and `web3-utils` to avoid type errors, although depending on your TypeScript and ESlint configuration you might skip installing those (since they are sub-packages of web3).
+If you're using TypeScript you also should install `web3-eth-contract` and `web3-utils` to avoid type errors, although depending on your TypeScript and ESlint configuration you might skip installing those (since they are sub-packages of web3).

 ```bash
 # npm